mkp170791/numpy/doc/neps/nep-0020-gufunc-signature-enhancement.rst

 One possible worry is the change in ufunc structure.
 For most applications, which call ``PyUFunc_FromDataAndSignature``, this is entirely transparent.
-Furthermore, by repurposing ``reserved1`` as a version number, code compiled against older versions of numpy will continue to work (though one will get a warning upon import of that code with a newer version of numpy), except if code explicitly changes the ``reserved1`` entry.
+Furthermore, by repurposing ``reserved1`` as a version number, code compiled against older versions of numpy_demo will continue to work (though one will get a warning upon import of that code with a newer version of numpy_demo), except if code explicitly changes the ``reserved1`` entry.

 Alternatives